 An alias was made so that this was later known as

 It is not now (alas) served but a later (1992) copy of the original pages exists at http://www.w3.org/History/19921103-hypertext/hypertext/WWW/TheProject.html

 Q: Do you have any examples of the early Web which we could compare with the current Web?

 A: (1997): I don't have a very early 1990,91 snapshot but there is a snapshot of our web as of November 1992, much of which dates from earlier.
-(Some pages for some reason don't work with Netscape 3.0 for some reason it doesn't the old HTML for some reason or perhaps it just has a bug.
-They do work with Internet explorer 4.0)
+(For some reason Netscape 3.0 doesn't display the old HTML in some pages, or perhaps it just has a bug.
+They do work with Internet Explorer 4.0)

 There is a list of design issues and a trip report on the 1990 European Conference on HyperText and a note on the "state of standardization" (!) and an example of the use of the web as a collaborative tool in some shared notes on the topology of the web I wrote and Jean-Francois Groff annotated .

 The pages will look much the same as they did originally, although the actual style sheet I used as a default with the original browser/editor you can see converted approximately into a CSS style sheet if you read my Style Guide for Online Hypertext with a CSS-compliant browser such as IE 4.0.